peterhost/tartify/README.md

     is corresponding to a Git controlled file, and if so, spit out all the same infos, with less colors.

+###Preemptive FAQ

 >Aint it heavy ?

     It is.
 Reason why the statusbar updates are limited

+>Won't it slow down my editor and my shell ?

+    Yes it will.
+If that is a problem and you can't live without tartification either, just go buy yourself a Cray II or whatever it is they're called nowadays

+>Youse dumb or wha ?
+Why repeat the parent directory's name in the first
+>line and the PWD in your prompt

+    Sometimes, directories go deep, deep... underworld